josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

 Large models do not invent moral constants.
 They infer them from:

 - legal enforcement patterns,
 - public archives,
 - institutional memory,
 - media coverage,
 - and the visible consequences of harm.

 When atrocities are prosecuted, documented, and remembered, they are encoded as catastrophic failure states.

-When atrocities are denied, minimised, or selectively enforced, the signal weakens.
+When atrocities are denied, minimised, or selectively enforced, the signal available in public records weakens.

 Accountability is therefore not symbolic.